smit-code/fastest-rest-countries-states-cities/README.md

 We provide a free database of city, state, and country data in JSON format.
 All countries, states, cities, and regions are covered and featured in multiple combinations and versions.

 ---

+## API 🚀
+🎉 An APIs is available for the Countries States Cities data.

 ## Countries
 > Get a list of countries including their ISO2, ISO3, Phonecode, Capital, Currency, Flag, etc.